Frequently Asked Questions and Information

 Can I bring a dog?

-Group bookings are welcome, only three people can ride at one time, but most of our treks can be accompanied on foot.
+Group bookings are welcome, up to 10 people can ride at one time, but most of our treks can be accompanied on foot.
 If in doubt, get in touch and we can arrange a group booking.
 Dogs can accompany the trek with a person on foot.
 Dogs must be kept on a lead at all times for their own safety and should not be allowed to get too close to the horses who might kick out if they feel threatened.
 We cannot take responsibility for injuries caused to dogs accompanying the trek.

 How early should I arrive?